 Researchers say those patients with preexisting heart problems may be especially vulnerable to the problems caused by azithromycin.
 The FDA said that those patients with especially low levels of potassium or magnesium are at heightened risk of complication as well as those who have slower than normal heart rates.

 Though the recent trouble does not mean that everyone should immediately stop taking azithromycin, it does mean that patients should be cautious and take care to talk about possible problems with their doctors.
-The FDA said that patients should ask their doctors about the seriousness of their infection and whether a powerful antibiotic like azithromycin is even needed or if other antibiotics might work just as well.
+The FDA said that patients should ask their doctors about the seriousness of their infection and whether a powerful antibiotic like azithromycin is even needed.
+As Virginia dangerous drug injury attorneys we know that there may be other antibiotics might work just as well.

 One issue is that many doctors reflexively prescribe Z-Paks because the drugs only need to be taken for five days rather than the typical 10-day period for other antibiotics.
 Convenience alone should not be a reason for continuing use of a potentially dangerous drug if your doctor believes there could be complications.